StefanZhang/TwitterRealTimeAnalysis-Dashboard/README.md

 ![Area Chart.png](https://i.loli.net/2020/11/02/UI49knHZq5jpfwt.png)

 This Aria Chart displays the number of the tweets posted respect to the time of a day.
-Most of the tweets are posted in afternoon and night, namely before and after dinner.

 ### Trends with Line Chart
 ![Line.png](https://i.loli.net/2020/11/02/WGSLjabcnkHuQJh.png)

 This Line Chart displays the number of the tweets posted respect to date.
-A decrease of negative tweets was showned after 10/22 and 10/23 which is the Third presidential debate.

 ### Device Information with Bar Chart
 ![Bar.png](https://i.loli.net/2020/11/02/5Y9rXz7kUiomLRw.png)

 This Bar Chart displays the number of the tweets posted respect to device.
-There are no clear correlation between the device people use with how they tweet.

 ## Complete Tasks